What is Report + Support?

 Who can make a report?

-Staff, colleagues from partner organisations, visitors, and third party contractors can share concerns related to discrimination, bullying and harassment in connection to working or engaging with IDS.
+Staff, colleagues from partner organisations who work with IDS, and third party contractors can share concerns related to discrimination, bullying and harassment in connection to working or engaging with IDS.

 IDS students can also access the platform and the support articles, but will be directed to the University of Sussex's Report + Support if they want to share any concerns.

-What happens if share my concerns with my contact details (non-anonymously)?
+What happens if I share my concerns with my contact details (non-anonymously)?

-Within the questions, you will be asked who you would like to follow up with you, with the options being - an HR Advisor, or a Respect Responder.
-Depending on which group you choose, one member of that group will reach out to you, provide a listening ear, offer tailored support and explain the steps you can take to address and resolve your concern (with no obligation to do so).
+Within the questions, you will be asked who you would like to follow up with you, with the options being - an HR Advisor or a Respect Responder.
+Depending on which group you choose, one member of that group will reach out to you.
+They aim to do this within 7 working days (except for key periods such as IDS closure periods - this will be communicated within the platform).

-Please note - a list of the colleagues in each group and an overview of what they can offer is provided below.
+Please note - a link to the list of the colleagues in each group and an overview of what they can offer is provided below.
 We have also included a question that asks you if is there anyone you would prefer not to speak to due to a conflict of interest.

 The system is focused on supporting you.
 It is trauma-informed, centred on empowering you to make the decision about whether you want to take steps to address the issue (and when this happens).